 AK/HUMA 2605 6.0 Selected Topics.
-Selected courses which are not a feature of the School's regular offerings may occasionally be given.
+Selected courses which are not a feature of the department's regular offerings may occasionally be given.

-AK/HUMA 2619 3.0 (2619 6.0) Related Topics.
+AK/HUMA 2619 3.0/2619 6.0 Related Topics.
 In any given year a further number of courses may be offered.

-A. Studies in Moral Themes and Values
+A. Studies in Moral Themes & Values

-AK/HUMA 2700 3.0 (2700 6.0) Directed Reading.
+AK/HUMA 2700 3.0/2700 6.0 Directed Reading.
 Students will do extensive reading and writing in one or two selected areas, at the level appropriate to their preparation.
-Students wishing to enrol are to contact the Coordinator of Humanities.
+Students wishing to enrol are to contact the Chair of the Department of Humanities.